 - 3.1.
 Wastewater The capacity of the wastewater infrastructure is a major concern.
 The current wastewater pipe network and treatment plant in Teynham is unable to cope with the additional requirement from 300 dwellings.
 Wastewater tankers are currently in use.
 On 8 Nov 2023, Southern Water replied to planning application 23/503145/SUB: 'Southern cannot recommend discharge of Condition 33 related to foul drainage.
 Current foul sewerage capacity Southern Water will allow 50 initial dwellings to connect without reinforcement.
-Southern Water will review the rest of the units and advise on a development programme and the extent of network reinforcement required'. - Planning conditions are required to ensure Condition 33 is achieved. - A holistic, long term view should be taken on the wastewater requirements for the whole site (covered by policy MU4 and 16/507689/OUT). - 3.2.
-Private Pumping Station We note Southern Water's comments on the private foul water pumping station: "In order to protect the amenity of prospective residents, no habitable rooms shall be located within 15 metres to the boundary of the proposed adoptable pumping station, due to the potential odour, vibration and noise generated by all types of pumping stations."
-To protect existing residents on Frognal Lane and new residents on the development, careful consideration should be given to the location of the pumping station. - 3.3.
-Rodent protection Rodent protection, particularly on pipes leading to soakaway ponds, is required. - 3.4.
-Traffic modelling New traffic modelling required to reflect significant changes, including loss of GP services; reduced train service; significantly reduces bus service; A2 capacity, remaining AQ concerns. - 3.5.
+Southern Water will review the rest of the units and advise on a development programme and the extent of network reinforcement required'. - 3.1.1.
+Planning conditions are required to ensure Condition 33 is achieved.

+- - 3.1.2.
+A holistic, long term view should be taken on the wastewater requirements for the whole site (covered by policy MU4 and 16/507689/OUT). - 3.1.3.
+Review risks linked to the connection of the old and new sewer infrastructure.
+Background: Residents of Frognal Lane Teynham frequently report discharge of raw sewage at street level. - 3.2.
+Private pumping station We note Southern Water's comments on the private foul water pumping station: "In order to protect the amenity of prospective residents, no habitable rooms shall be located within 15 metres to the boundary of the proposed adoptable pumping station, due to the potential odour, vibration and noise generated by all types of pumping stations." - 3.2.1.
+The private pumping station should be relocated away from the main access road.
+Reasons: Allow for future changes to the road layout; reduce impact of smell/odour on nearby residents and everyone entering/exiting the new development site. - 3.2.2.
+Consideration should be given to relocating the plant to the northern side of the site covered by MU4.
+This may require additional land to be purchased. - 3.2.3.
+Increase distance from pumping station to habitable rooms from 15m to 50m (for reference, consider smell/odours from Teynham water treatment works). - 3.3.
+Rodent protection Rodent protection, particularly on pipes leading to soakaway ponds and to/from properties, is required.
+All pipes, once laid, must be capped off. - 3.4.
+Traffic modelling New traffic modelling required to reflect significant changes, including loss of GP services; reduced train service; significantly reduced bus service; A2 capacity, remaining AQ concerns. - 3.5.
+Maintain existing services Based on past experiences, residents are concerned about the reliability and continuity of the existing services, in particular fresh water pressure, foul water drainage and electrical supply. - 3.6.
+District heating system Has consideration been given to a district heating system? - 3.7.
 Emergency services Do we require greater infrastructure for police and fire services?